-All instruments purchased will be accompanied with a FREE current calibration certificate traceable to Australian - National Measurement Laboratories(NMI) regardless of quantity purchased
+All instruments purchased will be accompanied with 50% discount for the current calibration certificate traceable to Australian - National Measurement Laboratories(NMI) regardless of quantity purchased

 The Fluke 1621 is an easy-to-use earth ground tester.
 For ground resistance testing, the 1621 is the first line of defence in detecting reliable ground connections.
 The unit features basic ground testing methods including 3-pole Fall-of-Potential as well as 2-pole ground resistance tests.
 Its convenient size, rugged holster, and large, clear LCD display make it an ideal field earth ground tester, for most electrical grounding work environments.
 With a simple user interface and intuitive functionality, the Fluke 1621 is a handy grounding tool for electrical contractors, utility test engineers, and earth ground specialists

 The Fluke 1623 earth ground tester can perform all four types of earth ground measurement.
 Specifically, the tester is able to measure earth ground loop resistances using only clamps – called Stakeless testing.
 This method doesn’t require the use of earth ground stakes or the disconnection of ground rods.

 The Fluke 1625 earth ground tester can perform all four types of earth ground measurement.
 Specifically, the tester is able to measure earth ground loop resistances using only clamps – called Stakeless testing.
 This method doesn’t require the use of earth ground stakes or the disconnection of ground rods.

 Earth Ground loop resistance measurements for commercial, industrial, and utility applications